wenhuizhang/CWL-LSM/README.md

 Please check detailed folder for submissions.

-* srcs folder: source code
+* src folder: source code
 * logs folder: info and logs for this lab
-* docs folder: instructions on installation and testing
+* doc folder: instructions on installation and testing